jingh999/jingh999/README.md

 - 👋 Hi, I’m @jing.huang
-- 👀 I’m interested in Data science
+- 👀 I’m interested in fullstack development.
 - 🌱 I’m currently learning data modelling and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...